Skip to main content

 Alzheimers

-The exact cause of Alzheimer's disease is not yet fully understoff, although a number of things are thought to increase your risk of developing the condition.
+The exact cause of Alzheimer's disease is not yet fully understood.
+Although, a number of factors are likely to increase your risk of developing Alzheimer's.

 These include: